Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/furkan.md

 </div>

 <!--
+## Intro

+- He was quite a chap!
+- Keen interest in mathematics.
+A number driven person.
+- Known as the father of computers.
+- His father was a banker and when he died, he left a considerable inheritance for him.
+During this university years, he relied on his father's support.
+- Had a Life-threatening fever, what would have happened if he died?...
+- Went to good schools, had access to books and tutors.
+Pivotal moment!
 - During university, came in contact with other mathematicians and influential people.
 - He joined [The Ghost Club](https://www.ghostclub.org.uk/), which is still active today!
 What would have happened if he got too into it and didn't pursue science?